ajdemarco95/midi-phrase-analyzer/README.md

 - **Form Visualization**: Displays the overall musical form using letter notation (e.g., AABA)
 - **Note Range Analysis**: Shows the range of notes used in the composition
 - **Rhythmic Density Calculation**: Computes the average number of notes per measure
+- **JSON Metadata Generation**: Creates a JSON metadata file for each MIDI file with phrasal information
 - **Chart Visualization**: Creates graphical representations of patterns, including:
   - Pattern distribution bar charts comparing rhythmic and melodic patterns
   - Detailed grid visualization of unique rhythm patterns